Centennial-Informatics/cint-live/frontend/README.md

 Frontend for Live Server

 ### Frontend Development setup

-The frontend can be run detached from the backend as an SSR app and only relies on api endpoints.
+The frontend can be run detached from the backend as an SSR or single-page app and only relies on api endpoints.
 Documentation for those endpoints coming soon.

+1. In the frontend directory (you are here), create a `.env` file and add the following:

+   `VITE_BACKEND_HOST="localhost:8000"`

+Replace this with the production backend server in the CI/CD pipeline.

 # create-svelte